4lessandrodev/type-ddd/docs/README.md

 ```

-> **I don't advise you to use state change of a value object.
+> **We don't advise you to use state change of a value object.
 Create a new one instead of changing its state.
 However the library will leave that up to you to decide.**

 To disable the setters of a value object use the parameters below in the super.<br>
 This property disables the set function of the value object.